 Linguistic Distance

 While previous work has examined the relationship between linguistic distance and economic development, much of this work has relied on overly coarse linguistic data.
 The Ethnologue dataset of world languages is widely used in the social sciences, particularly within economics and political science (Fearon 2003; Simons and Gordon R.G.
 2006).
 It was created by linguistic experts who manually coded and produced a linguistic tree for all known languages.
 However, the only way to derive the linguistic distance between two languages consists of counting the number of common nodes they share.
 This approach yields linguistic distance measures that may be coarser than other distance measures such as genetic distance.
 Thus, when Spolaore and Wacziarg (2009) perform a multivariate regression with both linguistic distance using the Ethnologue data and genetic distance as right-hand-size variables, they find genetic distance to be a better predictor of economic development.
-This is more likely due to the fact that the linguistic distance measure was coarser than the genetic distance measure, an issue they note.
+This is likely due to the fact that the linguistic distance measure was coarser than the genetic distance measure, an issue they note.

 To address this problem, I use a state-of-the-art linguistic dataset of 2,082 languages with binary presence/absence data for 728 phonemes.
-This publically available dataset is taken directly from a version of the Ruhlen database that was modified and used by Creanza et al. in their 2015 paper in the
+This publically available dataset is taken directly from a version of the Ruhlen database that was modified and used by Creanza et al. in their 2015 paper